Home / Use Cases / Landing Zone

 Step 2 — Subscription and management-group structure

 We design a structure with you that fits your company.
-For an 80-employee company a flat setup with management groups for “Production”, “Test/Development” and possibly “Sandbox” — with two to four subscriptions underneath — is sufficient in most cases.
-That is deliberately less than what the Microsoft CAF documentation envisages for corporations.
-Whoever doesn’t have four subsidiaries doesn’t need four subscriptions per workload.
-Delivery: a structure an external person can understand in 15 minutes.
+For an 80-employee company, a flat setup with management groups for “Production”, “Test/Development” and possibly “Sandbox” — with two to four subscriptions underneath — is enough in most cases.
+That is deliberately less than what the Microsoft CAF documentation envisages for large corporations.
+If you don’t have four subsidiaries, you don’t need four subscriptions per workload.
+Deliverable: a structure an outsider can understand in 15 minutes.

 Stack hints: Management Groups, subscription vending, Entra ID PIM for privileged roles.